TheoRoudilValentin/TheoRoudilValentin.github.io/_pages/publications.md

 ## Work in Progress

 * **Corporate taxation and small firms' responses**\
-_Since 2001, different reforms have been implemented in France to reduce the corporate income tax rate, aiming at fostering investment and employment, especially for small firms through reduced tax rate using kinks and notches.
+_This paper estimates the elasticity of taxable income to the corporate income tax (CIT) using a 20-years panel of tax administrative data on French companies.
+I leverage the implementation of a kink at 38.120AC in the CIT in 2001, under which the tax rate is reduced from 33.3% to 15%.
-I find large bunching at the kink but small bunching at the notch, both introduced by the reforms.
-Surprisingly, the bunching mass at the kink is evolving non-monotonically, growing from 2001 to 2012 and decreasing thereafter.
-I find evidence that firms come mostly from below the kink, as predicted by the theory.
-Firms in the bunching mass come from far below the kink, suggesting that firms have very different elasticities.
-Younger firms seem to react quicker than older firms.
-The kink seems to act as a brake, reducing transitions from below the kink to the above range.
+I find large and dynamic bunching at the kink, up to 17% of the normal number of firms in 2012.
-Using the standard Saez [2010] technique, I find an elasticity of taxable income of −0.27, close to a non-parametric estimation.
-Finally, I show that, theoretically, the bunching decision is driven by differences in productivity across firms._
+This allows me to compute the elasticity of taxable income to the CIT rate, which ranges from -0.05 the first year of the reform to -0.23 ten years after.
+From 2013 onward, the bunching mass decreases which coincides with the introduction of a new payroll tax credit.
+Firms in the bunching mass come from below the kink and for some of them, far from it: more than 6.5 times below the kink, suggesting that they have very heterogeneous elasticities._

 ## Non-academic Publications & Papers